aphshir/aphshir/readme.md

 # study
 I'm studying in france

-* First year in IT Bachelor in france (BUT Informatique)
+* First year in IT Bachelor in france (BUT Informatique) @ IUT de Metz